 Fast Facts on Snoring

 Almost everyone will snore at some point in their lives, and many do so routinely.
-Snoring is incredibly common and can happen at any point in one’s life for a variety of reasons.
+Snoring is incredibly common and can happen at any point in one’s life for various reasons.
 According to one study, 24 percent of adult women, 40 percent of adult men, and about 11 percent of children snore regularly!
-There are many reasons someone may snore, and the variety of causes is precisely the reason this condition is so prevalent.
+There are many reasons someone may snore, and the variety of causes is precisely why this condition is so prevalent.
 The most common reasons include:

-- Illness: If you have any kind of sickness that causes mucus to build up in your nasal passage or throat, it can inhibit airflow and lead to snoring while you are sick.
+- Illness: If you have any sickness that causes mucus to build up in your nasal passage or throat, it can inhibit airflow and lead to snoring while you are sick.

 - Drugs and Alcohol: You may have noticed that a person who has had a big night out seems to snore more than one who had a peaceful night at home, and you aren’t wrong!
 The use of drugs and alcohol can lower the body’s ability to regulate systems and control muscles, meaning the throat will become more relaxed as a person sleeps.
-Light snoring is a minimal concern after indulging in a few drinks, however heavy use of drugs and alcohol can be highly dangerous before a person falls asleep, as their body may not be able to wake them up should their airway becomes completely blocked.
+Light snoring is a minimal concern after indulging in a few drinks.
+However, heavy use of drugs and alcohol can be hazardous before a person falls asleep, as their body may not be able to wake them up should their airway becomes completely blocked.

 Most people will snore at some point in their lives, and occasional snoring is rarely a problem.
 However, if you are worried about the severity of your snoring or a loved one’s, we can help!
 At Trublu Dentistry, we can fit you for a Silent Nite dental device that can shift your jaw forward during your sleep to open up your airway and give you a good night’s rest.